 Works as a Medical Doctor.
-Apart from the medical experience, he's always been engaged in writing activities.
+Apart from the medical experience, he's always been engaged in writing activities since 2001.

 He writes articles about ancient Egyptian history, comparative religion and politics especially the Arab-Israeli conflict.